CODARcode/ChimbukoVisualization/README.md

 ![Overview](./data/images/overview.png)

 This is a visualization framework for online performance analysis.
-This framework mainly focuses on visualizing real-time anomalous behaviors in HPC environment so that some hidden patterns of anomaly that users might not have recognized can be effectively detected in online visual analytics manner.
+This framework mainly focuses on visualizing real-time anomalous behaviors in a High Performance Computing application so that any patterns of anomalies that users might not have recognized can be effectively detected through online visual analytics.

-This framework provides four major information:
+This framework provides four major features:

-* Current function executions
+* Streaming data reduction and aggregation
-* Call stack tree structures of a specific function
+* Sliding time window of workflow overview for regular and anomaly function executions
-* Message communications of a particular function
+* Selected function execution in a reduced call stack tree structure
-* Timeline of a selected function execution
+* Selected function execution and message passing details in zoomable timelines
-* Overall events flow and density by rank (to be added)
+* Overall events distribution by rank

-To visualize that information, the following four components are provided:
+The following four visualization components are provided:

-* Projection of executions in real time
+* Projection of Function Execution
-* Call stack tree representation
+* Selected Call Stack Tree
-* Timeline and message visualization
+* Timeline and Message Visualization
-* Heat Map visualization for events flows (to be added)
+* Execution Distribution by Rank

 ## Software Dependency

-This framework is a web application of which the back-end built with `Python3.x` and `Flask` and the front-end developed with `Javascript` and `D3.js`.
+This framework is a web application for which the back-end was built with `Python3.x` and `Flask` and the front-end was developed with `Javascript` and `D3.js`.

 ## Installation

-Please be advised that this framework is containerized as a single `docker` image so that there is no need to spend time on any issue with the software dependency.
+Please be advised that this framework is containerized as a single `docker` image so that there is no need to spend time on any issues with the software dependency.

 ### Using docker
-The `docker` repo is currently private.
-The access information will be announced soon.
+The `docker` repository is currently private.
+The access information will be added soon.

 ### Manual install
 In order to manually install this framework, make sure that `Python3.x` and `pip3` are installed on your machine.